CPAI Counterpoint Quantitative Equity ETF

 Fund Overview

-Counterpoint Quantitative Equity ETF (CPAI) currently reports 50 stock positions (subject to change), placing it in the neither concentrated nor index-like range by holdings breadth.
-The top line-up is PBF (3.76%), SEDG (3.25%), DK (3.15%), with PBF as the largest single weight at 3.76%.
-Together, the top three holdings account for 10.16%, which indicates that idiosyncratic risk at the top of the book is relatively contained within the overall portfolio.
+Counterpoint Quantitative Equity ETF (CPAI) currently reports 51 stock positions (subject to change), placing it in the neither concentrated nor index-like range by holdings breadth.
+The top line-up is PBF (2.88%), TXG (2.55%), FSLY (2.39%), with PBF as the largest single weight at 2.88%.
+Together, the top three holdings account for 7.82%, which indicates that idiosyncratic risk at the top of the book is relatively contained within the overall portfolio.
 The resulting profile combines thematic conviction with varying degrees of diversification, which can support upside participation while still spreading idiosyncratic risk beyond the top weights.

 Profitability & Capital Efficiency

-From a returns-on-capital standpoint, ROIC is -1.12%, WACC is 8.74%, and the economic spread is -9.86%.
-On balance, ROIC falls short of WACC, meaning the portfolio's holdings are not yet generating returns sufficient to cover their cost of capital.
-Supporting metrics show ROE at -18.56% and ROA at 2.27%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a portfolio that likely needs operating improvement before returns quality can be considered durable.
+From a returns-on-capital standpoint, ROIC is 19.73%, WACC is 9.11%, and the economic spread is 10.62%.
+On balance, holdings are generating returns that comfortably clear their cost of capital, a reliable indicator of competitive durability.
+Supporting metrics show ROE at 8.51% and ROA at 6.22%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a portfolio with credible compounding capacity if current operating execution persists.

 Valuation

-The current pricing of the underlying holdings reads trailing P/E of 16.15, forward P/E of 13.22, PEG of 1.31.
+The current pricing of the underlying holdings reads trailing P/E of 19.02, forward P/E of 14.89, PEG of 2.82.
 The small spread between trailing and forward P/E suggests neither meaningful acceleration nor deterioration is currently priced into the earnings outlook.
-The PEG ratio is low enough to suggest the valuation is supported by earnings growth expectations rather than multiple expansion alone.
-The aggregate current ratio of 3.81 points to strong liquidity across holdings.
+The PEG reading here is above the range most value-oriented investors would find comfortable — the valuation requires a high degree of confidence in forward earnings delivery.
+The aggregate current ratio of 2.13 points to adequate liquidity across holdings.
 In aggregate, the valuation reads as fair to moderately stretched — leaving the investment case dependent on earnings execution rather than multiple expansion.

 Margins & Cash Generation

-On profitability at each income statement layer, gross margin sits at 40.97%, operating margin at -4.68%, and free cash flow margin at 15.43%.
-The portfolio's gross margins are solid, reflecting a reasonable balance between revenue realization and direct cost absorption.
-Operating margins are negligible or negative, which is typical of portfolios with heavy exposure to businesses still building toward profitability.
-Free cash flow margins are strong, reflecting capital-efficient businesses that largely self-fund their growth.
+On profitability at each income statement layer, gross margin sits at 34.96%, operating margin at 6.58%, and free cash flow margin at 12.37%.
+Gross margins are moderate, pointing to holdings where unit economics are functional but not a source of structural advantage.
+The operating margin reading is modest, consistent with businesses still working to scale their cost structures efficiently.
+Free cash flow margins are moderate, with a meaningful but not exceptional share of revenue converting to cash after capex.
 Taken together, the margin stack suggests quality that is uneven — some layers are more resilient than others, and that asymmetry matters under stress.

 Growth & Forward Outlook